MaximeArn/Typescript-formation/README.md

     --> noImplicitReturns : display a warning message if not all the code paths in function return a value.

+    --> module : "es2015" to allow us to use the es6 modules

 ### Strict types VS Dynamic types

 type by inference :